lambda-andrew/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+.map() iterates over the array, and returns a new array. .forEach() calls the function on each element once.

 2. What is the difference between a function and a method?
+A method is a function that is a property of an object.

 3. What is closure?
+Closure provide access to an outer function's scope.

 4. Describe the four rules of the 'this' keyword.
+Window Binding: 'this' defaults to the window object if not bound to any other Binding rules Implicit Binding: If the function is invoked, whatever is left of the dot referenced as 'this' Explicit Binding: .call(), .apply(), .bind() tell us what 'this' is in the function New Binding: When the function is invoked with the word new, is the referenced object

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? super() is used to access the parent's scope.

 ## Project Set up